SchrauwenS/Project-Ergo/README.md

 * mongoose
 * passport: user login/signup/authorization and sessions.
 * passport-local: we are using the local method, aka storing it in a database yourself

+Frontend:

+Bootstrap: easy for making nice and responsive views
+AngularJS: used for client side routing and MVC pattern

 ##Mongoose Schema layout
 For a post/edit to be accepted, the information must pass the validation, the following section will explain what is validated and how to pass it.